SlovakNationalGallery/webumenia.sk/README.md

 	docker-compose up -d
 	```
 	to run it in the background.
-	(In this case you can watch the output of a component like this: `docker-compose logs -f web`)
+	(In this case you can watch the output of a component like this: `docker-compose logs -f php`)
 5. run migrations
 	```
 	docker-compose exec php php artisan migrate --seed